 - GCSE MANDARIN CHINESE

-Entry requirements: This course is designed for pupils who have achieved at least B grade for IGCSE or level 7 in GCSE or above.
+Entry requirements: Pupils who have achieved at least Grade 6 in GCSE Mandarin or equivalent.

 The syllabus for A Level Mandarin Chinese is divided into four themes: